AdaCore/spark2014/docs/ug/gnatprove.rst

 In that case, a user may either:

+* add in the code a call to a lemma from the SPARK lemma library (see details in :ref:`Manual Proof Using SPARK Lemma Library`), or
 * manually review the unproved checks and record that they can be trusted (for example by storing the result of |GNATprove| under version control), or